 Step 2: Do a dry run with Windows command line

 The dry run is an optional step, but I recommend doing it to make sure that the Veeam backup itself runs smoothly in step 3.
 The Windows built-in “diskshadow” tool allows to create VSS snapshots also on network shares.
 A Technet blogpost has all the details but it only takes a few commands to test:

 1) Start an elevated CMD prompt (“Run as administrator”) and run diskshadow

 2) In the diskshadow tool, run the following three commands (See figure 7)Begin backup Add volume \\path-to-your\share Create

 NOTE: In case you’re using an IP address instead of a DNS name for the server name, make sure that reverse DNS is configured correctly for that IP address.
 Otherwise, the VSS snapshot command will fail.

-Finally, we need to add the SMB share to Veeam Backup & Replication and create a NAS backup job.
-When you add a new SMB share to the inventory, make sure you enable “Backup from a Microsoft VSS snapshot” (See figure 1).
+Finally, we need to add the SMB share to Veeam Backup & Replication.
+When you add a new SMB share to the inventory, make sure you enable “Backup from a Microsoft VSS snapshot” (See figure 8).

-On the NetApp system, you can also see the snapshot on the NetApp (Figure 5).
+On the NetApp system, you can also see the snapshot on the NetApp (see figure 12).

-After the backup job completes, Veeam will delete this temporary NetApp snapshot automatically.
+After the backup job is finished, Veeam will delete this temporary NetApp snapshot automatically.